 Sample Itineraries – Norway Travel Itinerary Options

 In addition to the above travel trips for Norway, below samples of ready-made itineraries.
 They are short itineraries, which make the most of the time and the means and which you can fit as you wish.
 Below are 8 possible travel itineraries perfect for those in need of Norway holiday ideas.
+For additional inspiration you can check out these Southern Norway road trip itineraries.

 - Day 1: Train from Oslo to Bergen.
 Boarding in the evening on Hurtigruten.